msupply-foundation/msupply_docs/content/docs/programs/module-hiv.md

 An encounter can have three statuses:

-- Pending (depending on the current date this could mean the encounter is scheduled, or the encounter has been missed)
+- Pending (this status can be displayed as scheduled or missed depdning on the current date)
 - Visited
 - Cancelled